ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-sddc-infra.md

 ## NSX Edge specifications
 {: #vcs-openshift-sddc-infra-nsx-edge-spec}

-The first component that is configured within the vCenter Server with {{site.data.keyword.redhat_openshift_notm}} is a pair of NSX Edge virtual machines.
+The first component that is configured within the {{site.data.keyword.vcf-auto-short}} with {{site.data.keyword.redhat_openshift_notm}} is a pair of NSX Edge virtual machines.
 The NSX Edge virtual machines are configured as an active-passive pair of X-Large NSX Edge devices.

 The Quad-Large NSX Edge was chosen and as part of the configuration process, the NSX Edge is connected to the {{site.data.keyword.cloud_notm}} public and private VLAN.